astromikemerri/XIAOGPT/README.md

 Depending on which IDE you are using, there may be no straightforward way to upload this file to SPIFFS.  <A href=UploadBio.ino>Here</a> is a sketch that uses the ESP32's ability to host a web server, as a simple way to do so.
 Connect your PC's WiFi to ESP32_AP (password 12345678), open a web browser to 192.168.4.1, select and upload the file called "bio.txt".

 Once all this is done, the gizmo should work <A HREF=XIAOGPT.mov>something like this</a>.
-We had a slightly longer chat <A HREF=https://youtu.be/_BVf_5BmFiE>here on YouTube</A>.

 And, just to finish the project off, I soldered together the components rather than using a breadboard, attached a battery and on/off switch to the pads on the back of the XIAO ESP32S3, and put the whole thing in a tiny box.
+You can listen in on a slightly longer chat I had with this final version of myself <A HREF=https://youtu.be/_BVf_5BmFiE>here on YouTube</A>.

 <img src=XIAOGPTbox.jpeg align=left width=30%>